Archaeology - theory and practice - Master's Programme

 Step 2: Submit documents

-In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (state in no more than 300 words why you want to attend this programme and what research interests you have) when you apply to this programme.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (letter of intent).
+State in no more than 300 words why you want to attend this programme, in what ways this programme can enrich your profile, how your educational background and/or professional expertise have prepared you for this programme, what you hope to contribute to the programme, and what research interests you have.

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.